EEsizer: LLM-Based AI Agent for Sizing of Analog and Mixed Signal Circuit: Methodology

 \subsection{Comparison and Iteration}

 In the convergence check stage, the algorithm determines whether the optimization has successfully met all design targets.
-Success is declared only if (1)~all specification flags are true and (2)~no transistors are operating in sub-threshold regions ($v_{gs}-v_{th} < 0$), which minimizes leakage currents and improves circuit stability.
+Success is declared only if (1)~all specification flags are true and (2)~no transistors are operating in sub-threshold regions ($V_{\text{gs}} - V_{\text{th}} < 0$), which is constrained to strong inversion reduce the effect of variations and the need for extensive Monte Carlo simulations within the optimization loop.
 If success is achieved, the optimization terminates and provides the final results to the user.
 Otherwise, the feedback, which includes result history and the latest outputs, is used to guide the next iteration of parameter updates.
-This mechanism ensures a closed-loop process, where simulation results are systematically validated against specifications, preventing invalid operating conditions and promoting reliable convergence toward the final design solution.
+This creates a dynamic priority system, where the feedback for each iteration is inherently focused on the specifications that have most recently failed, guiding the LLM directly toward the remaining design gaps, thereby converging to a final design solution.